antonfisher/flap-app-launcher/README.md

 # Flap-App-Launcher

-This is an application launcher for Ubuntu.
+This is an applications launcher for Ubuntu.

 ![Main view](https://raw.githubusercontent.com/antonfisher/flap-app-launcher/docs/images/screenshot-v1.png)

+## Features:
 - minimalistic design
-- indexing main menu applications
+- indexing the main menu applications
-- suggestions on TAB
+- suggestions on TAB button
+- suggestions respect usage statistic
+- run command in the terminal if not found in the index

 Start: `npm start`

 HotKey: `Super+Space`

+## ToDo:
+- [ ] tests
+- [ ] configuration file
+- [ ] configuration window
+- [ ] driver for iOS/Win?